zammad/zammad-documentation/install/package.rst

    * :ref:`Connect Zammad with Elasticsearch <configure_zammad_with_elasticsearch>`
    * :doc:`/getting-started/configure-webserver`
    * :doc:`/getting-started/first-steps`
+   * You may also find Zammads :doc:`/admin/console` commands useful

 If you expect usuage with 5 agents or more you may also want to consider the following pages.